ChrisAdkin8/Nomad-101-Demo/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/ChrisAdkin8/Nomad-101-Demo/blob/main/png_images/job-anatomy-04.png?raw=true">

+- region
-- region      : this is defined at server configuration level
+  Region are efined at server configuration level
+- data centers
-- data centers: specifies the data centers in the region that jobs are to be spread over
+  Specify the data centers in the region that jobs are to be spread over
+-  group
+   Acts a container for speciying which tasks should be executed on the same client, this is analagous to a pod in Kubernetes parlance.
 -